 Aurora Reservoir (City of Aurora)

 Aurora Reservoir is open to boating.
-Water temperature is 54 degrees.
+Water temperature is 66 degrees.
 All watercraft must be inspected prior to launch in the lower parking lot near the boat ramp.
-The handicapped-accessible fishing dock is not available at this time due to the construction of the new fishing dock.
-Trout fishing is slow-to-fair at this time.
-From shore, try PowerBait and spoons.
+Trout fishing is slow to fair at this time, but showing signs of picking up.
+June can be a great month for trout.
+From shore, try PowerBait using a slip rig and fishing deeper water.
 From boats, try trolling slowly with spoons and Rapalas.
-Fly casters are reporting slow-to-fair success.
-May tends to be a difficult month due to large midge hatches.
-Some reports of walleye being caught using jigs and trolling with bottom bouncers are coming in.
-Some success from shore on walleye using slip floats and crawlers fished shallow is also being reporter.
-Fishing is slow on all other species.
-Reservoir is restricted to electric motors only.
+Some reports of walleye being caught using jigs and trolling with bottom bouncers.
+Smallmouth bass fishing is fair to good using jigs and swim baits off the points and around the weed lines close to shore.
+Some success from shore on walleye using slip floats and crawlers fished shallow.
+Slow on all other species.
+Watercrafts are restricted to electric motors only.
 For more information call 303-690-1286.
-Park hours for May: 5:30 a.m. to 9:00 p.m.
+Park hours for June are 5 a.m. to 9:30 p.m.

 Arvada Reservoir (City of Arvada)